 Figure B.2.1-1: Using EAP-TLS Authentication Procedures over 5G Networks for initial authentication

-1. The UE sends registration message to the SEAF, containing SUCI.
-If the SUPI is in NAI format, only the username part of the NAI is encrypted using the selected protection scheme and included in the SUCI.
+1. The UE sends the registration message to the SEAF, containing SUCI.
+If the SUPI is in NAI format, only the username part of the NAI is encrypted using the selected protection scheme and included in the SUCI, together with the realm part in the NAI needed for UDM routing.
 Privacy considerations are described in Clause B.2.2.